Planetbiru/MagicObject/README.md

 Stable version of MagicObject is `1.17.2` or above.
 Please don't install versions bellow it.

+# MagicObject Version 2

+## What is New

+1.  **Native Query**

+    -   Introduced support for native SQL queries, allowing users to execute raw SQL statements directly within the framework.
+This feature enhances flexibility and provides greater control over complex queries that may not be easily constructed using the ORM layer.
+2.  **Multiple Database Connection**

+    -   Added the ability to configure and manage multiple database connections.
+This allows developers to connect to different databases within the same application seamlessly, facilitating multi-database architectures and more complex application requirements.
+3.  **Enable or Disable Entity Cache on Join**

+    -   Introduced a feature to enable or disable entity caching specifically for join operations.
+This gives developers fine-tuned control over caching strategies, improving performance while also allowing for fresh data retrieval when necessary.
+4.  **Enhanced Documentation**

+    -   Comprehensive updates to the documentation for classes, properties, functions, and annotations.
+This includes clearer explanations, examples, and usage guidelines, making it easier for developers to understand and utilize the framework effectively.
+5.  **Bug Fixes on Previous Version**

+    -   Addressed various bugs and issues reported in earlier versions.
+This includes performance improvements, stability enhancements, and corrections of minor errors that could affect the functionality of the framework.

+## Additional Features

+-   **Improved Error Handling**: Enhanced mechanisms for error detection and handling, providing more informative messages to assist developers in troubleshooting.
+-   **Performance Optimizations**: Various internal optimizations that improve the overall performance of the framework, particularly in database interactions.
+-   **Backward Compatibility**: Ensured backward compatibility with version 1, allowing for a smooth transition for existing users to upgrade without significant changes to their codebase.

+## Migration Notes

+-   When upgrading from version 1 to version 2, please review the migration notes for any breaking changes or required adjustments to your codebase.
+Detailed guidelines are provided to facilitate a smooth upgrade process.

 # Tutorial

 Tutorial is provided here https://github.com/Planetbiru/MagicObject/blob/main/tutorial.md